 Variable name Type and permitted values Notes timestep integer >=1 Timestep length (seconds).
-A typical timestep is 30 to 60 minutes.
-If the timestep is too long, the model becomes numerically unstable. dateMainRun(1:2) timeRun(1:2) integer array, character 8 array These specify the start and end times for the integration.
+A typical timestep is 30 to 60 minutes. >-1 If the timestep is too long, the model becomes numerically unstable. dateMainRun(1:2) timeRun(1:2) integer array, character8 array These specify the start and end times for the integration.
 Each run of JULES consists of an optional spin-up period and the "main run" that follows the spin up.
 See below for more about the specification of the spin up.
 For simplicity, the same times of day are used for both the spin-up and main periods.
 The main run starts at timeRun(1) on dateMainRun(1) and ends at timeRun(2) on dateMainRun(2).
 Dates should be given in format yyyymmdd.
 All dates must be >0.
 Times should be given in format hh:mm:ss.
 It is recommended that all times entered in JULES use Greenwich Mean Time (GMT or UTC), not local time.
 The use of GMT is essential if certain options are set (1 cosz=TRUE) - but see

-6.3.1 for a possible, if not recommended, use of local time!
-1 360 logical Switch indicating use of 360 day years.
+621 for a possible if not recommended was of lead 6.3.1 for a possible, if not recommended, use of local time!
+1_360 logical Switch indicating use of 360 day years.
 TRUE: each year consists of 360 days.
 This is sometimes used for idealised experiments.
-FALSE: each year consists of 365 or 366 days. phenol period integer Period for calls to phenology model (days).
-Only >=1 relevant if 1_phenol=TRUE. triffid_period integer Period for calls to TRIFFID model (days).
-Only >=1 relevant if one of L_TRIFFID or L_TRIF_EQ is TRUE. dateSpin(1:2) integer The dates for the spin-up period, in the format array yyyymmdd.
+FALSE: each year consists of 365 or 366 days. phenol_period integer >=1 Period for calls to phenology model (days).
+Only relevant if 1 phenol=TRUE. triffid_period integer >=1 Period for calls to TRIFFID model (days).
+Only relevant if one of L_TRIFFID or L_TRIF_EQ is TRUE. dateSpin(1:2) integer array The dates for the spin-up period, in the format yyyymmdd.
 Elements 1 and 2 are the start and end dates respectively.
 The spin-up phase of the integration must be over times that either, • immediately precede the main run.
 In this case the spin-up phase is from timeRun(1) on dateSpin(1) to timeRun(1) on dateSpin(2) [where dateSpin(2) equals dateMainRun(1)] OR • are the same as those for the main run.
 In this case the spin-up phase is from timeRun(1) on dateMainRun(1) to timeRun(2) on dateMainRun(2).
-Examples are given below. nspin integer The maximum number of times the spin-up period is to 1100111 >=0 be repeated: 0: no spin up >0: at least 1 and at most nspin repetitions of spin up are used.
+Examples are given below. nspin integer >=0 The maximum number of times the spin-up period is to be repeated: 0: no spin up >0: at least 1 and at most nspin repetitions of spin up are used.
 After each repetition, the model tests whether the selected variables have changed by more than a specified amount over the last repetition (see below).
 If the change is less than this amount, the model is considered to have spun up, and the model moves on to the main run. spinFail logical Switch controlling behaviour at the end of spin up period, if the model has not passed the spin-up test.
 Only used if nspin>0.
 TRUE: End the run if model has not spun up.
-FALSE: Continue the run.
-If nspin>0, details of the >VARS and >ENDVARS.
-U to assess the spin up are looked for between the tags spinVarName character The name of a variable to be used to determine if the Shruvarname Acceptable values are: model has spun up.
-Spin up can be assessed in terms of 'smcl' soil temperature and soil moisture.
-SHICI 'smcl': moisture content of each soil layer (kg m -2 )
+FALSE: Continue the run. to assess the spin up are looked for between the tags >VARS and >ENDVARS.
+U character Acceptable values are: 'smcl' The name of a variable to be used to determine if the model has spun up.
+Spin up can be assessed in terms of soil temperature and soil moisture. 'smcl': moisture content of each soil layer (kg m -2)